blindconf/PVP_demo/README.md

 # PVP Demo
-A selection of benign, adversarial, and noisy data employed in our experiments.
+A selection of benign and adversarial data employed in our experiments.